-College Prep: Fulfills ("d") requirement for UC/CSU Description: This course provides students with

-Description: introductory course in computer science.
+Fulfills ("c") requirement for UC/CSU College Prep: Description: This course is considered a college level introductory course in computer science.
 A large part of the course is built around the development of computer programs or parts of programs that correctly solve a given problem.
 The course also emphasizes the design issues that make programs understandable, adaptable and when appropriate, reusable.
 At the same time, the development of useful computer programs and program modules is used as a context for introducing other important concepts in computer science, including the development and analysis of algorithms, the development and use of fundamental data structures and the study of standard algorithms and typical applications.
 The AP Computer Science course utilizes java.
 Course is articulated as COMSC 051 at LMC.